 Next, we use the county and name metadata to create bags.
-We use the county constraint as described in recent work [25] by associating each user with a county in the U.S., based on the geolocation information provided in their tweets.
+We use the county constraint as described in recent work [26] by associating each user with a county in the U.S., based on the geolocation information provided in their tweets.
 This results in 85 bags with an average of 124 users per bags.
+Figure 2 illustrate a generated bag using the county constraint with 53% prior probability of class "white."
+This figure shows that there are some photos with multiple faces or cartoon faces, due to errors in the face detection algorithm.
+So, we expect that our photo bags will contain some noise.

 We also use name attribute (where available in the user's profile) to estimate label proportions.
 For gender classification, we use the first name with the data from US Social Security Administration (SSA).
-For example, according to SSA baby data4, for the first name 'Casey', the probability of being a man is 59%.
-Then we use Algorithm 1 with N=64 and t=.6to create bags.
-Additionally, for race/ethnicity classification, we use the last name as described in recent research [25] to estimate class priors for users who provide their last name, and run Algorithm 1 to create bags.
+For example, according to SSA baby data, for the first name 'Casey', the probability of being a man is 59%.
+Then we use Algorithm 1 with N = 64 and t = .6 to create bags.
+Figure 3 shows a bag using name constraints with 87% male prior probability.
+There is again some noise due to face detection.
+Additionally, for race/ethnicity classification, we use the last name as described in recent research [26] to estimate class priors for users who provide their last name, and run Algorithm 1 to create bags.
 For example, according to US Census, 67% of people with the last name 'Taylor' are white.